Lelekhoa1812/Linguaphile/README.md

 - **ViewModel**: Manages UI-related data in a lifecycle-conscious way.
 - **RecyclerView**: Displays vocabulary items and achievements in a scrollable list.
 - **Toolbar**: Customized per fragment for easy navigation and context.
+- **Google Translate ML**: This feature uses Google's ML Kit for on-device translation of any languages, which supports offline use after model download.

 ## Fragments